Write Stories That Engage People Emotionally

-If you look at the most successful blogs in any niche, the writing is always top-notch.
+Look at the most successful blogs in any niche.
+Their writing is always top notch.
 It engages people on an emotional level and draws them into the story.
-But becoming a good writer takes time, practice, and a good teacher.

-I’ve attended writing conferences and hired a copy editor and outside writing coaches over the years to help me improve my writing.
-(Longtime readers of Nomadic Matt will probably have noticed a big difference!)
+I’ve attended writing conferences, hired a copy editor, and used outside writing coaches over the years to help me improve my writing.
+(Longtime readers of Nomadic Matt will probably have noticed a big difference in my writing!)
+Becoming a good writer takes time, practice, and a good teacher.

 David is considered one of the top travel writers in the country.
-He’s hosted a National Geographic Channel show, and his work has appeared in the New York Times, National Geographic Traveler, Travel + Leisure, the Los Angeles Times, the San Francisco Chronicle, AFAR, and countless other publications.
+He’s hosted a National Geographic Channel show, and his work has appeared in the New York Times, National Geographic Traveler, Travel + Leisure, Los Angeles Times, San Francisco Chronicle, AFAR, and countless other publications.
 He’s one of the people I go to for writing help, advice, and edits!

-We want to improve our blog, get our stories published, and pen that book.
+We want to improve our blog, get our stories published, or write that book.

 But when you’re traveling the world or not near a school with a good teacher, that’s really hard.